hashicorp/terraform-provider-azurerm/website/docs/d/application_gateway.html.markdown

 * `pattern` - The pattern, either fixed string or regular expression, that evaluates the truthfulness of the condition.

-* `ignore_case` - Perform a case in-sensitive comparison.
+* `ignore_case` - Whether a case insensitive comparison is performed.

-* `negate` - Negate the result of the condition evaluation.
+* `negate` - Whether the result of the condition evaluation is negated.

 ---